 Electric Shocks and Menopause

 Many women experience electric shock sensations during menopause.
-These electric shocks can affect the head and/or the layers of tissue under the skin.
+It can affect the head and/or the layers of tissue under the skin.
 This menopausal symptom may occur in isolation or it may precede a hot flash, which is a common symptom characterized by a sudden and intense feeling of heat in the body.

 Though researchers still face the task of better understanding this menopausal symptom, some evidence suggests that sensations of electrical shocks are the result of changing hormone levels during menopause, which has a direct effect on the nervous and cardiovascular systems.